bohnman/squiggly/README.md

 ### Selecting from Maps

 Selecting from maps is the same as selecting from objects.
-However, instead of selecting from fields you are selecting from keys.
-The main downside of selecting from maps that their lookups are unable to be cached.
+Instead of selecting from fields you are selecting from keys.
+The main downside of selecting from maps that their matches are unable to be cached.

 ```java
 Map<String, Object> map = new HashMap<>();